elicia4/linux_notes/commands/logname.md

 So:
 - `logname` returns the user that's logged in on the terminal
-- `whoam` returns the current effective user
+- `whoami` returns the current effective user

 `logname` provides the user of the currently attached terminal, `whoami` provides the user associated with the current process.
 The distinction is